DONATE

 Executive Director

-Sarah Ellis is the co-founder and Executive Director of My Father’s Arrows, a Christ-centered ministry devoted to restoring hope to children from hard places.
-She firmly believes that children are a heritage from the Lord and must be protected, nurtured, and guided with both truth and love.
+Sarah Ellis is the co-founder and Executive Director of My Father’s Arrows, a Christ-centered ministry dedicated to bringing hope, healing, and restoration to children from difficult backgrounds.
+She believes every child is a gift from God and deserves to be protected, nurtured, and guided with both truth and love.

 Sarah and her husband, Jason, have been married for 28 years and are the parents of a large family.
-Throughout their marriage, they have faithfully served as foster and adoptive parents, welcoming many children with significant trauma backgrounds into their home.
-Their understanding of trauma, attachment challenges, and long-term healing is not theoretical — it has been lived out around their own kitchen table.
+As foster and adoptive parents, they have welcomed many children with significant trauma histories into their home, giving them firsthand understanding of attachment challenges, family restoration, and the long journey of healing.

-What began as their family’s “yes” to God grew into a multi-generational ministry.
-The Ellis children were raised in a home centered on service and faithfulness and now actively serve within the mission.
-My Father’s Arrows is not simply a program, but a family-rooted ministry where children experience stability, structure, discipleship, and genuine relationship.
+What began as a personal calling grew into a family-centered ministry.
+The Ellis children were raised in a home rooted in faith, service, and compassion, and today many actively serve alongside their parents in the mission.
+My Father’s Arrows is more than a program—it is a ministry built on family, discipleship, stability, and genuine relationships.

 Jason Ellis, RN